About Me

 mental health

-I began my career supporting young people who had challenging thoughts, such as hallucinations or delusions, as well as adults who experienced various forms of brain injury.
-My passion for supporting people progressed as I trained as a mental health nurse and worked in the NHS.
-I spent this time in various roles supporting people through quite distressing and dark times in their lives.
-This included working in mental health hospitals as well as helping people recovery from their difficulties in their own homes.
+I began my career by supporting young people who had challenging thoughts (such as hallucinations or delusions) as well as adults affected by various forms of brain injury.
+My passion for supporting people progressed, so I trained as a mental health nurse and worked in the NHS for a number of years.
+I spent time in various roles helping people through distressing and dark times, both while recovering in their own homes as well as having more intense support at mental health hospitals in London.

-Over the years this passion has evolved and began focussing on working with people more therapeutically.
-In 2015 I began training as a counsellor at CPPD Counselling School in London.
+Over the years this passion has evolved and I began focussing more on working with people therapeutically.
+In 2015 I began training as a counsellor at CPPD Counselling School in London and qualified in 2019.

-Since this I have started my own therapy practice in Wetherby and York as well as getting involved in many exciting projects and organisations.
-Examples of these include coordinating a counselling service at a local charity; aiding student counsellors develop their therapeutic skills while on their own professional training programmes as well as offering university students 1:1 counselling sessions to provide emotional support through their academic studies.
-I’m always interested in expanding the breath of therapeutic work I do and keen to get involved in different projects.
+Since then, I have moved back to Yorkshire and started my own therapy practice in Wetherby and York.
+I have also been involved in various other projects such as coordinating a counselling service at a local charity and offering emotional support sessions to university students, throughout their academic studies.
+I’m always interested in expanding the breath of my therapeutic work and keen to get involved in further projects.

 York and Wetherby